moehamade/moehamade/README.md

 ## 🔭 Currently Working On

-- **Career Growth**: Aiming to become an Android Senior Developer by the end of 2025.
+- **Career Growth**: Aiming to become a Senior Android Developer by the end of 2025.
 - **Stay Safe App**: A crisis management tool with real-time updates and location-based features.
 - **Pixel UI Library**: An open-source multiplatform design system built with Jetpack Compose and SwiftUI.